sm0k1nggnu/entertain.io/README.md

 *Currently there's only this one task that handle the complete process.*<br>
 `$ gulp`

-Now you should see the Page at the Port 8000
+Now you should see the Page at the Port 8000 <br>
 `$ open http://localhost:8000`

 ---

 <a href="https://github.com/michaelzoidl/entertain.io/blob/master/LICENCE.md">Licence</a>